kwkoo/openshift-jmeter/README.md

 ### Using source-to-image

-To get the test plan into the image using source-to-image (assuming you have deployed the demo),
+To get the test plan into the image using source-to-image,

 ```
 oc new-build \